-Many of the things you will learn as you progress will build upon you knowing the names of the open strings.
+Many things you will learn as you progress will build upon knowing the names of the open strings.
 So, “How do I learn the guitar string names?” you might ask.
-There’s no need to look elsewhere.
+You don’t need to look elsewhere.
 This guide has what you need!
-In this post, you will learn the string letter name as well as the number name.
+In this post, you will learn the string number and letter name.

 A Little Refresher Before We Start